Emergency Medical Technician

 Mandatory Background Requirement

-This information is for the sole purpose of background screening for this
+This information is for the sole purpose of background screening for this school only.

 Each student will be required to submit to a criminal background verification prior to attending clinical or field shifts.
 Information on how to complete this process will be provided to students during the early stages of the class and can only be done through the program approved vendor.
 Failure to complete this requirement by the specified date will be grounds for dismissal from the class.

 Information reported will be: County Criminal, National Sex Offender database, Nationwide Healthcare Fraud, Office of Inspector General Sanctions, Social Security alerts, County of Residence and Employment (7 years) and a DMV report.
-The results are reported directly the EMS Program Director and or their designee.
+The results are reported directly the EMS Program Director and/or their designee.